-Coconut oil alone will not protect you from the sun, and should not be used alone.
+Coconut oil alone will not protect you from the sun, and should not be used by itself.

 What Kind Of Coconut Oil For Tanning?

-You can use any kind of coconut oil for tanning outside, but you have to make sure it has sunscreen.
-If not, you have to top it with sunscreen or you’ll put yourself in danger of sunburns and skin cancer.
+You can use any kind of product containing coconut oil for your time in the sun, but you have to make sure it has sunscreen.
+If not, you have to top it with sunscreen or you’ll put yourself in danger of sunburn and skin cancer.

 Does Coconut Oil Remove Tan?

-There are people using coconut oil to help get a tan and there are also people who are using coconut oil to remove their tan.
-Like coconut oil for tanning, pure coconut oil cannot instantly remove your tan.
+There are people using coconut oil to help get a tan, and there are also those who attempt to use coconut oil to remove their tan.
+But while coconut oil can nourish your skin, it cannot remove a tan.

 Alternative Products To Coconut Oil & Sunscreen Mixture